davidstl/BCChat/README.md

    npm start
    ```

-This should launch BCChat into a tab in your browser and it should just work!
+The terminal should launch BCChat into a tab in your browser, and it should just work!
 Enjoy.